 The Committee’s vision for Jerrabomberra Wetlands points to considerable work ahead to enhance the Wetland’s environment and experience.
 A large number of individuals and organisations are involved in planning and implementing these enhancements.

-A Concept Plan is being prepared by the Management Committee for Jerrabomberra Wetlands Nature Reserve.
+A Concept Plan presenting future aspirations for visitor facilities to protect and showcase the natural and cultural values of the wetlands was prepared by the Management Committee in 2015.
 It sets out a long-term vision for the development of Jerrabomberra Wetlands Nature Reserve.
-The ACT Government has committed $2.341 million for the development and implementation of this plan and the Capital Woodland and Wetlands Conservation Trust has been established to raise additional capital from the corporate and private sectors to help implement it.
 The availability of funds from these sources will determine the timing of the Concept Plan’s implementation.

 Implementation of the Concept Plan’s vision will need to adapt to Jerrabomberra’s changing environment.
 For example, the interface along the south-western boundary of the Reserve will respond to the form of the East Lake development as it is finalised.
 This development will bring high density housing to the boundary of the Reserve and poses a number of management challenges and opportunities.